-Insulation is the primary way of reducing heating bills, using less energy.
-An insulated garden office keeps you warm and dry.
+Insulation is the primary way of reducing heating bills, using less energy and an insulated garden office building will keep you warm and dry.
 This is a brief article to help you start to think about an insulated garden office and what’s involved in insulating effectively.

 The dormouse builds its nest in thick bushes during the summer to raise it’s young – a nest that’s well insulated and air-conditioned.
 In winter dormice often nest at ground level, using thick layers of leaf litter to insulate them against the cold.
 You need to do the same, but possibly not using leaves.